aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.toolkit.optimizers/svgpathoptimizationoptions/arcbuildingthreshold/_index.md

 ---
 title: SVGPathOptimizationOptions.ArcBuildingThreshold
 second_title: Aspose.SVG for .NET API Reference
-description: SVGPathOptimizationOptions property.
+description: SVGPathOptimizationOptions ArcBuildingThreshold property.
 Gets or sets the parameter value used as the threshold error for replacing Bezier segments with arc segments.
 It is 2.5 by default
 type: docs
 weight: 30
 url: /net/aspose.svg.toolkit.optimizers/svgpathoptimizationoptions/arcbuildingthreshold/